solidusio/solidus/guides/source/developers/getting-started/develop-solidus.html.md

 ## Testing

-Solidus uses [RSpec](http://rspec.info/) for testing.
+Solidus uses [RSpec][rspec] for testing.
 Refer to its documentation for more information about the testing library.

 If you intend to submit your work to Solidus as a pull request, it must pass all